thorvg/thorvg/README.md

 <br />
 ## Tools
 ### ThorVG Viewer
-[ThorVG viewer](https://samsung.github.io/thorvg.viewer) supports immediate rendering through your browser.
-You can drag & drop SVG files on the page and see the rendering result on the spot.
+ThorVG provides the resource verification tool for the ThorVG Engine.
+[ThorVG viewer](https://samsung.github.io/thorvg.viewer) does immediate rendering via web browser running on the ThorVG web-assembly binary, allowing real-time editing of the vector elements on it.
+It doesn't upload your resources to any external server while allowing to export to TVG files, so the designer resource copyright is protected.

 [Back to contents](#contents)
 <br />